-1.3 A summary of the conformance of the fishery to the RFM Fishery Standard v1.3
+1.2 A summary of the conformance of the fishery to the RFM Fishery Standard v1.3

-Fundamental Evidence adequacy Justification: Clause rating: The Alaskan Flatfish fisheries are managed by the 1: Structured and High legally mandated North Pacific Fishery Management Council (NPFMC) and the NOAA's National Marine Fisheries Service management system (NMFS) in the federal waters (3-200 nm); and by the Alaska Department for Fish and Game (ADFG) and the Board of Fisheries (BOF) in the state waters (0-3 nm).
+Fundamental Evidence adequacy Justification: Clause rating: 1: Structured and High The Alaskan rockfish and atka mackerel fisheries are legally mandated managed by the North Pacific Fishery Management management Council (NPFMC) and the NOAA's National Marine Fisheries Service (NMFS) in the federal waters (3system 200 nm); and by the Alaska Department for Fish and Game (ADFG) and the Board of Fisheries (BOF) in the state waters (0-3 nm).
 In federal waters, Alaskan fisheries are managed under the Council's Gulf of Alaska (GOA) and Bering Sea and Aleutian Islands (BSAI) Groundfish Fishery Management Plans (FMPs) written and amended subject to the Magnuson Stevens Act (MSA).
-Within state waters, ADFG and the BOF manage the flatfish fisheries as "parallel" or state fisheries, conducted under federal TACs, regulations and management measures.
+Within state waters, ADFG and the BOF manage the rockfish and atka mackerel fisheries as "parallel" or state fisheries, conducted under federal TACs, regulations and management measures.
 The US Coast Guard (USCG), the NMFS Office of Law Enforcement (OLE) and the Alaska Wildlife Troopers (AWT) and/or deputized ADFG staff, enforce fisheries regulations in federal and state waters respectively.
-2: Coastal area The NMFS and NPFMC participate in coastal area High management frameworks management-related institutional frameworks through the federal National Environmental Policy Act (NEPA) processes.
+The NMFS and NPFMC participate in coastal area 2: Coastal area High management management-related institutional frameworks through the federal National Environmental Policy Act (NEPA) frameworks processes.
 These include decision-making processes and activities relevant to fishery resources and users in support of sustainable and integrated use of living marine resources and avoidance of conflict among users.
 The NEPA processes provide public information and opportunity for public involvement that are robust and inclusive at both the state and federal levels.
 With regards to conflict avoidance and resolution between different fisheries, the Council and the BOF tend to avoid conflict by actively involving stakeholders in the process leading up to decision making.
 Both entities provide information on their websites, including agenda of meetings, discussion papers, and records of decisions.
 The Council and the BOF actively encourage stakeholder participation, and their deliberations are conducted in open, public sessions.
 The Community Development Quota (CDQ) Program was created by the NPFMC in 1992 to provide western Alaska communities an opportunity to participate in the BSAI fisheries.
-There are 65 communities within a fifty-mile radius of the Bering Sea coastline who participate in the program, which allocates 10.7% of the BSAI TAC for the flatfish complex (as well as allocations for other species).

-The Magnuson Stevens Fishery Conservation and Management Act (MSA) is the primary domestic legislation governing the management of the USA marine fisheries.
+There are 65 communities within a fifty-mile radius of the Bering Sea coastline who participate in the program, which allocates 10.7% of the BSAI TAC for the groundfish complex (incl. rockfish and atka mackerel species).
+3: Management High The Magnuson Stevens Fishery Conservation and objectives and plan Management Act (MSA) is the primary domestic legislation governing the management of the USA marine fisheries.
 Under the MSA, NPFMC is authorized to prepare and submit to the Secretary of Commerce a Fishery Management Plan (FMP) and any necessary amendments, for each fishery under its authority that requires conservation and management.
-These include Groundfish FMPs for the GOA and BSAI which incorporate the flatfish fisheries in those regions.
+These include Groundfish FMPs for the GOA and BSAI which incorporate the atka mackerel and rockfish fisheries in those regions.
 Both FMPs contain long-term management objectives, reviewed annually by the Council.